• Overview

 (Contains letters about the upbringing of @Sir Alaric Rochefort by his father @Sir Otto Rochefort.
 Contains a letter @Sir Alaric Rochefort never sent to his father that expressed feelings and reasons for taking @Princess Elara of Alendria.
 Contains scenes from his exile with her.)

-Letter from Lady Mechthild to Sir Otto (During Alaric's Childhood)
+Letter from @Lady Mechthild Rochefort to @Lord Otto Rochefort (During Alaric's Childhood)

 My Lord Otto,